-Applications and nominations for Global Teacher Prize 2020 will open in the coming few weeks.
+Applications and nominations for Global Teacher Prize 2020 are now open!
+Deadline will be 22nd September 2019.

 The Global Teacher Prize serves to underline the importance of educators and the fact that, throughout the world, their efforts deserve to be recognised and celebrated.
 It seeks to acknowledge the impacts of the very best teachers – not only on their students but on the communities around them.

 An inadequate education is a major factor behind the social, political, economic and health issues faced by the world today.
 We believe education has the power to reduce poverty, prejudice and conflict.